 |Urban Wastewater Treatment|

 PM2.5 was measured at 9 stations in 2015 and all concentrations observed were below the EU limit value.
 However concentrations were above the tighter WHO air quality guideline values.
 Ireland is also required to reduce PM2.5 average concentrations by 10 per cent by 2020.
 PM2.5 is considered a good indicator of man-made particulate matter with the main sources being solid fuel burning and traffic emissions.

 Bathing Water Quality

 Water quality at identified bathing areas remains high with around 93 per cent meeting the mandatory standard of "Sufficient".
-Prior to 2011, assessment was based on Total and Faecal Coliforms plus Faecal Streptococci.
-Since 2011, E.coli and Intestinal Enterococci have been used and from 2014 assessment will be based on 4 years of data.
-A new standard of "Excellent" has also been introduced with three quarters of all identified bathing waters meeting this stricter standard and approximately 83 per cent of bathing areas meeting the stricter “Good" standard.
+Prior to 2011, assessment was based on Total and Faecal Coliforms plus Faecal Streptococci each year.
+Since 2011, E.coli and Intestinal Enterococci have been used and from 2014 assessment has been based on the last 4 years of data.
+A new standard of "Excellent" has also been introduced with three quarters of all identified bathing waters meeting this stricter standard and approximately 85 per cent of bathing areas meeting the stricter “Good" standard.
 The dip in 2012 was due to the impact of the extremely wet summer.
-Management measures are required to bring all bathing waters up to at least “Sufficient” status by 2015.
+Management measures are required to bring all Poor bathing waters up to at least “Sufficient” status.